Solar panel mounted on roof and a family outside

 Electric vehicle (EV) adoption is rising, and it’s not hard to see why.
 These sleek, quiet, and clean vehicles make it convenient for everyday consumers to take action on climate change.
 However, the growing popularity of electric vehicles has also led to a higher demand for charging solutions that are both efficient and sustainable.

 One solution is solar panels for EV charging, which harnesses the power of the sun to generate clean energy.
-But those who own solar panels might ask, “How much solar do I need to charge my electric car?”
-Let's explore this question and the benefits of charging a car with solar panels.
+But those who are considering solar panels might ask, “How many solar panels do you need to charge your electric car?”
+Let’s explore this question and the benefits of charging a car with solar panels.

 On average, it can take anywhere from 5 to 12 solar panels to fully charge an EV, with most consumers tending to need between 7 and 9 panels — though this may vary depending on your car’s energy consumption, solar panel efficiency, and available sunlight.
 To obtain the exact number of panels you’ll need for your specifications, you need to know how efficiently your panels produce energy, the wattage of your panels, and how much electricity your car uses each year.